-With climate change effects and social issues becoming more visible and more tangible every day; governments introducing regulation to gradually transition to a more sustainable economy; and technologies enabling that transition progressing steadily, “responsible investment” is slowly but surely becoming the norm among asset owners.
+With climate change effects and social issues becoming more visible and more tangible every day; governments introducing regulation to gradually transition to a more sustainable economy; and technologies enabling that transition progressing steadily, “responsible investment” and ESG are slowly but surely becoming the norm among asset owners.

 In the trade, business and national press, we have seen increasing column inches dedicated to supporting voices for sustainable investment practices.
 This is not to mention the headlines that can be the result of the reputational risk entered into by those that do not take the necessary precautions to ensure they are not unwittingly funding frowned-upon activities at portfolio companies or in their supply chain.